russwinch/apprenticeships/README.md

-1 Web scraping
+1.\ Web scraping
 ===============
 a.
-All results from https://www.instituteforapprenticeships.org/apprenticeship-standards/ are scraped and stored in the file step1a.json
+All results from https://www.instituteforapprenticeships.org/apprenticeship-standards/ are scraped and stored in the file step1a.json.

+*The 'recommended training' field was excluded as there is only one apprenticeship that used it*

 To run: ```scrapy runspider scrape_ifa.py -o step1a.json```

-TODO:
-- employers should be split to an array
-- max-funding needs encoding fixed on the £ sign
-- keys need renaming to match the other file

 b.
 All results from https://findapprenticeshiptraining.sfa.bis.gov.uk/Apprenticeship/SearchResults?Keywords= are scraped and stored in the file ```step1b.json```